From Managers to Leaders

 In most of the cases, it is not about the organization we work for or about the real job: it is about our daily relationships with our colleagues and our hierarchy.

 I have read many times in a few business articles that workers do not leave organizations, they leave managers.
-In a certain way, I do agree with this statement (in a certain way only because we have to admit that we have our share of responsibility in our reality).

 This is why it is important to think about the challenge of becoming a Manager or a Leader.
 Making the choice to become a Leader might be winning to face today’s business challenges.